-The risks for each type depend on the location of the procedure and the patient’s own condition.
+The risks for each type depend on the location of the procedure and the patient’s condition.

-For example, dark-colored stools, vomiting, and difficulty swallowing after a colonoscopy could indicate that something is wrong.
+For example, dark-colored stools, vomiting, and difficulty swallowing after a colonoscopy could indicate something wrong.

 A hysteroscopy carries a small risk of uterine perforation, uterine bleeding, or cervical trauma.

-In the procedure where the endoscopic capsule is used, there is a risk that the capsule will not follow its normal course in the digestive tract, becoming stuck.
+In the procedure where the endoscopic capsule is used, there is a risk that the capsule will not follow its ordinary course in the digestive tract, becoming stuck.

-The risk is higher for people with a condition that causes a narrowing of the digestive tract, such as a tumor.
+The risk is higher for people with a condition that causes a narrowing digestive tract, such as a tumor.
 The capsule may need to be surgically removed.

 Most endoscopies are outpatient procedures.
-The doctor will close the incision wounds with stitches immediately after the procedure and will give instructions on how to care for this wound for good healing.
+The doctor will close the incision wounds with stitches immediately after the procedure and give instructions on how to care for this wound for sound healing.
 Some procedures can leave a bit of discomfort.